mikegeeves/pact-examples/pact-examples-docusaurus/docs/pact-examples.md

 ### Examples

+- Build all images, and run all the examples: `make examples`
+- Run specific test(s) \[TODO: maybe use make and pass params instead?\].
+  In this case use the js image(s), for spec v2 only, running all of suite *specs*
+  - `./scripts/run_examples.py --suite specs --language js --spec v2`

 #### Consumer Features

-Each example demonstrating a particular feature \[currently just looking at Pact consumers\], and the expected Pact file it should generate are contained withing the `examples` dir.
+Each example demonstrating a particular feature \[currently just looking at Pact consumers\], and the expected Pact file it should generate are contained withing the `Examples` dir.

 Current structure and purpose:

 ```
-- examples
+- Examples
-    - example-consumer-sns                   <-- the feature description/name
+    - consumer-features                              <-- the feature description/name
         - README.md                                  <-- containing details about the feature.
 TODO: How much info to put here and how to use?
+        - example-hello-world                        <-- dir containing the implementation, in this case for python
           - v2                                       <-- the spec version it is for, indicating which spec version of the Docker image to run
+            - example-hello-world-python             <-- python implementation
-            - example-consumer-sns-python    <-- dir containing the implementation, in this case for python
+              - Makefile                             <-- containing a 'make test' which will run the tests
+            - example-hello-world-js                 <-- js implementation
+            - example-hello-world-js-jest-pact       <-- js implementation, 'jest-pact' flavour
             - pacts
-                - pact-example-consumer-sns-LANGUAGE-pact-example-provider-sns-LANGUAGE.json <- expected pact(s)
+                - bearserviceclient-bearservice.json <-- expected pact(s)
-        - v3
-            - example-consumer-sns-python
-            - pacts
-                - pact-example-consumer-sns-LANGUAGE-pact-example-provider-sns-LANGUAGE.json
 ```

-In this case, only `python` implements this example for spec `v3`.
+In this case, only `python` implements this example for spec `v2`.
 A single `pact` is expected to be generated.

 ```
 TODO: Currently naming with a hardcoded string of `LANGUAGE` which is replaced to verify the pact matches, seems clunky
 ```

-Each example is expected to contain a `Makefile`, from which a `make test` can be performed using the identified Docker image.
-Pacts are expected to be outputted to the `pacts` dir within the example dir.
+- Each example is expected to contain a `Makefile`, from which a `make test` can be performed using the identified Docker image.
+- Pact files Pacts are expected to be outputted to `output/pacts` dir within the example dir (mounted via Docker), and will be compared against the pact file in the `pacts` dir.

 #### Verifier